Cooks-Johns/roast/javaOpsDrillin/README.md

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
-- `layups`: the folder to maintain dependencies
+- `layups`: the folder to maintain the fib

 ## Dependency Management